MyIntervals/PHP-CSS-Parser/README.md

 The latest pre-PSR-0 version of this project can be checked with the `0.9.0` tag.

-The `expandShorthands`/`createShorthands` Functions are deprecated and will be removed without substitution in version 10.0.
-Expanding and creating the shorthand notation is out of the scope of this library.
-If you want to include this functionality in your project or build it into a separate package, get the code from the v8.5.1 version of this library.

 ### Running Tests

 To run all continuous integration (CI) checks for this project (including unit tests),